hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

   turtle.end_fill()
 ```

+Here, we're:

-We are running a for loop to create each side of the square.
-Squares have four sides so the for loop runs four times.
-Yeah, pretty clever.
-I know.
+- Running a for loop 4 times, to account for each side of a square
+- Moving the turtle along the square, so that it draws the square.

-## Drawing the Triangle
+### Drawing the Triangle

-We are going to create triangle function.
+Next, let's create the triangle function.

 <img src="https://cloud-mo50706v1.vercel.app/0screenshot__1394_.png" width="380" alt="Triangle Example">

+After the `square()` function, add:

 ```python
 def triangle(x, y):